fluttercandies/flutter_photo_manager/example/README.md

-# image_scanner_example
+# photo_manager_example

-Demonstrates how to use the image_scanner plugin.
+Demonstrates how to use the photo_manager plugin.

 ## Getting Started